jordynoche/First-Homelab/Setup/NAS.md

 For my NAS I decided to go with Open Media Vault for its simplicity and light weight usage on my server
-# Installation
-## 1. Logged into the server through SSH, through the command line type:
+# 1. Logged into the server through SSH, through the command line type:
 su -

 (type in root password)